 – Add Value to Existing Screen Time

-Merging educational time with screen time is 1Question’s unique solution to the screen time battle for parents, an app that allows children to earn their screen time by answering educational questions.
+1Question is a great example of this, an app that allows children to earn screen time in recreational apps (e.g. games, social media, streaming) by answering educational questions.
 This way, children can continue to enjoy their recreational screen time while also learning.
-Additionally, parents can choose the topics for their children to learn and monitor their progress through the app.
-This provides a way for parents to ensure their children are engaging in productive and educational screen time.
+Additionally, parents can choose from an array of topics best suited to their child and monitor their learning progress through the app.
+Merging educational time with screen time helps to reduce screen time arguments and give children more ownership of their screen time.
+Parents can also have the peace of mind that their child is engaging in productive and educational screen time while also having time to enjoy recreational apps.

 – Lead by Example